suleymanyolcu/BBM103/README.md

 ## Doctor's Aid

-The Doctor's Aid assignment focuses on 2D Lists, File IO operations, functions, and probability.
-Briefly describe the assignment, including specific instructions and objectives.
+This assignment focuses on a probability-based decision system called Doctor’s Aid for clinicians. including 2D Lists, File IO operations, functions, and probability.

 ## Football Ticket System

-The Football Ticket System assignment focuses on file operations, lists, functions, and dictionaries.
-Provide a brief overview of the assignment, including any specific instructions and objectives.
+This assignment focuses on a console-based basic Football ticketing system including file operations, lists, functions, and dictionaries.

 ## Battle of Ships
+This assignment is Battleship (also known as Battleships or Sea Battle) is a strategy-type guessing game for two players.
+It is played on ruled grids (paper or board) on which each player’s fleet of warships is marked.
 The Battle of Ships assignment focuses on multi-dimensional lists, game design, exception handling, and functions.
-Include details about the assignment, its structure, and any unique features.

 ## Personality Classification
+This assignment  focuses on K-Nearest Neighbor Algorithm to classify different personality types (16 personalities) of people.

-The Personality Classification assignment involves machine learning, k-nearest neighbor algorithm, classification, and data science libraries such as pandas, numpy, and matplotlib.
-Provide an overview of the assignment, including specific instructions and objectives.
+This assignment involves machine learning, k-nearest neighbor algorithm, classification, and data science libraries such as pandas, numpy, and matplotlib.

 ## Requirements